Sitecore/Sitecore.Pathfinder/README.md

 ## Notepad
 Everything in Pathfinder is a file, so you can use Notepad to edit any file.

-To build the project, simply run the ``scc.cmd`` file from the command-line.
+To build the project, simply run the ``scc`` file from the command-line.

 ## Atom